vinayakanadinni99/HealthCare-Diabetes/README.md

-## This is an END to END machine learning project on HealthCare Diabetics
+## This is an END to END machine learning project on HealthCare Diabetes